Original air date: January 5, 1967

 - Mildly Military: It's been noted that the shuttlecraft characters were being grossly insubordinate to Spock and the one of the few moves done that was in the spirit of a proper military mindset is his fuel igniting stunt at the end, considering it was a worthwhile option given the situation.

 - Must Have Caffeine: Kirk!
-A shuttlecraft carrying seven crewmen including your first officer, chief medical officer and head engineer has just disappeared into a quasar!
+A shuttlecraft carrying seven crewmen including your first officer, chief medical officer and head engineer has just disappeared into a quasar-like formation!
 Whaddya do?
 Why, have a cup of coffee, of course!
 Even offer a cuppa to the Galactic High Commissioner!